GSA-TTS/identity-handbook/_articles/infrastructure-auto-tf-runbook.md

 ## Security!

 This is a tremendously powerful tool.
-Once fully deployed, this system will be able to change/delete pretty much everything in the whole login.gov world.
+Once fully deployed, this system will be able to change/delete pretty much everything in the whole Login.gov world.
 As such, we need to be SUPER careful about the tools used here, how they are used, etc.  This system should be as simple and self-contained as possible, with as few permissions granted as we can make it.